Peter F. Cowles, Attorney

 Estate planning is different for everyone, Among other things, the kind of estate planning you need depends on whether you have a family and its size, the kinds and amounts of property you own and what you want your estate planning to accomplish.

-One simple estate planning device is a will.
-Because Washington State is a community property state, another is a Community Property Agreement.
-Estate planning often means making decisions about the way you "hold title to" or own a house or other real estate, bank accounts, life insurance policies, pension and profit-sharing plans, stocks and bonds, and more.
+One simple estate planning device is a Will.
+Because Washington State is a community property state, another way to pass property between husband and wife is a Community Property Agreement.
+Estate planning often means making decisions about the way you "hold title to" or own a house or other real estate, bank accounts, life insurance policies, pension and profit-sharing plans, stocks, bonds, and more.
 Estate planning might include setting up one or more trusts.
-You can use any or all of these estate-planning devices to make sure your beneficiaries receive your property according to your wishes after your death.

-Our office would be happy to discuss all these options with you and help you design an estate plan which covers all your needs.
+Please call to help you design an estate plan which covers all your needs.

 Do I need a Will?

-Washington state law does not require that you have a Will, but, if you have children, have definite plans on who you want to receive a gift from your estate or have an estate worth over sixty thousand dollars ($60,000.00) it is highly advisable that you have a Will.
+Washington state law does not require that you have a Will, but, if you have children, have definite plans on who you want to receive a gift from your estate it is highly advisable that you have a Will.

 What other ways can estate planning help my beneficiaries?